 Intentions are simpler than goals, and ideally bring you into the present.

 For example, if you’re aware of rushing through meals, you could set the intention to slow down while eating.
-Or if you’re habitually spending long stretches on the computer, you can set the intention to take ten minute walks or stretch breaks every 2 hours, using the alarm on your phone.
+Or if you're habitually spending long stretches on the computer, you can set the intention to take ten minute walks or stretch breaks every 2 hours.
+Setting an alarm on your phone can assist with this.

 An intention differs from a goal- in that it’s more about who you want to be, rather than a specific outcome.